Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

-The part of Theorem \ref{thm:main-theorem-intro} about finiteness may be rephrased (and slightly generalized) as: \begin{theorem} Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
+The part of Theorem \ref{thm:main-theorem-intro} about finiteness may be rephrased (and slightly generalized) as: \begin{theorem}[Main Result, IV] Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 Let $X$ be a variety over $k$ such that $X$ admits a quasi-finite complex-analytic period map.
-Then $X$ is arithmetically hyperbolic over $k$ if and only if $X_L$ is arithmetically hyperbolic over $L$. \end{theorem}
+If $X$ is arithmetically hyperbolic over $k$, then $X_L$ is arithmetically hyperbolic over $L$. \end{theorem}

-We note that Lang-Vojta's conjecture on integral points of varieties (see \cite{JBook} or \cite[Conj.~4.3]{Vojta3}) implies that a variety $X$ over $\Qbar$ which admits a quasi-finite complex-analytic period map is in fact arithmetically hyperbolic over $\Qbar$, as all its subvarieties are of log-general type by a theorem of Kang Zuo \cite{ZuoNeg} (see also \cite{Brunebarbe}).
+We note that Lang-Vojta's conjecture on integral points of varieties (see \cite[Conj.~4.3]{Vojta3}) implies that a variety $X$ over $\Qbar$ which admits a quasi-finite complex-analytic period map is in fact arithmetically hyperbolic over $\Qbar$, as all its subvarieties are of log-general type by a theorem of Kang Zuo \cite{ZuoNeg}.